Are there restrictions on granting security over real estate to foreign lenders, and, if so what are they?

 There are no restrictions on granting security to foreign lenders.

-Only banks and other financial institutions authorised under the Italian Banking Law to act as such are entitled to carry out lending activities on a professional basis in Italy.
+However, please note that pursuant to the current Italian legal rules, only banks and other authorised financial institutions are entitled to carry out lending activities on a professional basis in the country.

 There are no restrictions on granting security over real estate to foreign lenders or on payments made to foreign lenders under a security document or loan agreement, unless sanctioned persons or jurisdictions are involved.
 An ex-post-facto Bank of Japan filing is required for a non-Japanese resident taking security from a Japanese resident over real estate in Japan.